 The costs and complexity of technology can make it tempting to engage in risky behavior.
 File sharing networks and the variety of free

 software available online pose large risks, and are not to be used without considerable caution if at all.
-While most free software works well and
+While most free apps work well and

 won't make your computer vulnerable to security issues, there are also a lot that add "features" that you probably don't want and that could

-easily damage your system, your data, or even make you a victim of identity theft.
+easily damage your system, snoop on your data, or even make you a victim of identity theft.

 Don't use file sharing

 Peer-to-peer programs are prohibited on systems that contain sensitive date.
-Programs like Gnutella, Limewire, uTorrent and other peer to peer or bittorrent networks allow anyone with an Internet connection to upload
+Programs like Vuze, uTorrent and other peer-to-peer or bittorrent networks allow anyone with an Internet connection to upload

 whatever files they'd like.
 This can include worms and trojans that allow hackers to access infected computers without detection.
 The file